tezansahu/shelfie/README.md

 It focuses on fast saving, organized consumption (tags, search, filters), and built-in analytics to help you manage your backlog.

+How users can use Shelfie:

+- **Save instantly from your browser:** right-click → "Save to Read/View Later" (extension sends the URL to a Supabase Edge Function that fetches metadata and creates the item).
+- **Consume in the app:** items appear under Reading (articles) or Viewing (videos) with thumbnails and snippets — open in browser, mark complete, or add tags.
+- **Organize & find:** preset + custom tags, fuzzy search, and filters make it quick to find what to read/watch next.
+- **Learn from usage:** built-in analytics (completion rates, time-to-complete, domain and tag trends) helps reduce backlog and improve focus.

 ## Quick preview
 A quick look at the browser extension and Flutter app UI to give a glimpse of the product.